-A New York City Parks Department employee was recently fired after complaining of sexual harassment, according to a report in the New York Daily News.
+A New York City Parks Department employee was recently fired for complaints of sexual harassment, according to a report in the New York Daily News.
 Valerie Marville claims that her supervisors at the Parks Department fired her for being a “disrepute to the city” after she was allegedly sent salacious text messages and complained of the behavior.
 Interestingly, although the Department of Investigation (“DOI”) found wrongdoing on the part of both supervisors, those individuals are still employed by the City.

 Marville has been working for the Parks Department since 2009, and is a single mother of three.
-She claims that her supervisors held “raunchy” unauthorized office parties and made inappropriate comments to her in the office.
+She claims that her supervisors held “raunchy” unauthorized office parties and made inappropriate sexual comments to her in the office.
 Additionally, Marville claims she and other seasonal Parks Department employees were offered additional opportunities if they were willing to take off their clothes at parties.

 After Marville complained of the conduct in 2013 she was transferred to a different position.
 However, when the Daily News ran a front-page story about Marville’s complaints she was soon suspended before ultimately being terminated.
 The Parks Department also fought Marville’s unemployment claim after she was terminated.